alfonsogober/gdax-lambda-buyer/README.md

   environment:
     ...
     DAILY_DEPOSIT: 5       # The amount of fiat you wish to deposit daily
     FIAT_TYPE: 'USD'       # The type of fiat you plan to use.
-Also supports EUR/GBP ...
+Also supports EUR/GBP
+    BTC: True              # Whether or not to buy Bitcoin
+    ETH: True              # Whether or not to buy Etherium
+    LTC: False             # Whether or not to buy Litecoin ...

 functions: